 If you only get to showdown with monster hands, you likely fold too often early in hands.
 Good players are always looking to attack players who fold too often, since they are easy to bluff and pressure.

-You Don’t Force Your Opponent To “Prove It”
+3. You Don’t Force Them To “Prove It”

 Let’s be honest, with only 2 hole cards it’s tough to make a pair – yet alone a big hand!